onehashai/onehash-connect/help/logging-in.md

   the app, then tap **switch account** to see the URLs for all the organizations you are logged in to.

-* On [Zulip Cloud](https://zulip.com/plans/) and other OneHash Connect servers updated to [OneHash Connect 6.0 or higher](https://zulip.readthedocs.io/en/stable/overview/changelog.html#zulip-6-x-series), click the **gear** (<i class="fa fa-cog"></i>) icon in the upper right
+* On [Connect Cloud](https://zulip.com/plans/) and other OneHash Connect servers updated to [OneHash Connect 6.0 or higher](https://zulip.readthedocs.io/en/stable/overview/changelog.html#zulip-6-x-series), click the **gear** (<i class="fa fa-cog"></i>) icon in the upper right